Apsarcodes/Apsarcodes/README.md

 - 👋 Hi, I’m @Apsarcodes
-- 👀 I’m interested in Backend develoment (web)
+- 👀 I’m interested in Python and AI/ML
 - 🌱 I’m currently learning ...
-Backend development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+Python and data science

 <!---
 Apsarcodes/Apsarcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.